 NFC (Near Field Communication): No

 The review is based on the Netgear Orbi with one satellite kindly provided by Netgear during March 2017.
-This article was first published on 27 March 2017.
+This article was first published on 27 March 2017 and last updated on 20 November 2017.